Last review: 9/9/13

 House Captains (4 students) - Selected by the 2 houses.
 Teachers are to look to encourage these students to play a leadership role at every possible opportunity.

 SRC - Students are selected by their class group to act as representatives in the SRC.
 This group meets monthly under the guidance of a senior staff member.
 Each student selected serves for one semester.
-A new SRC is elected for semester two.
+A new SRC may be elected for semester two.

 House Captains (4 junior secondary students) - Selected by the 2 houses.
 Teachers are to look to encourage these students to play a leadership role at every possible opportunity.